Note Organization

 Is my note content private when using AI-powered sorting tools?

 With Sortio, you can enable offline mode, which processes files locally on your device without cloud connectivity.
-File metadata is protected with end-to-end encryption, and all changes are backed up so you can revert them if needed.
+File metadata is encrypted in transit (TLS 1.2+) and at rest, and all changes are backed up so you can revert them if needed.

 Related Terms